bacota-github/scarm/README.md

     val sectionWithTeachersQ = sections :: sectionTeacher.manyToOne
     val sectionAndTeacher: Option[(Section,Teacher)] = run(sectionWithTeachersQ(trigSection1.section))
 ```
-An optional foreign key is similar to a Mandatory Key, but some of
+An `OptionalForeignKey` is similar to a `MandatoryForeignKey`, but some of
-the fields can be Option.
-Also note that the following is a
+the fields can be Option types even if the referenced primary key field is not.
+(Of course, primary key fields are never optional).
-self-referential relationship.
 ```
 val prerequisite = OptionalForeignKey(courses, courses, classOf[CoursePrerequisite])
 ```
 One other difference of optional foreign keys is that when used in
 manyToOne joins, the result set is a pair of an entity and an
- Optional entity
+ Option entity (instead of a pair of entities)
  ```
 val courseAndPrerequisiteQ = courses :: prerequisite.manyToOne
 val courseAndPrerequisite: Option[(Course,Option[Course])] = run(courseAndPrerequisiteQ(trigId))
 ```

+### Chaining Joins
-Joins can be chained in any logical way.
+Joins can be chained in any logical way with an `::` operator.

-Given these additional case classes for the model and keys.
+For example, given these additional case classes for  model objects and keys.
 ```
 case class StudentId(id: Int) extends AnyVal case class Student(id: StudentId, name: String, level: Int)